How to Improve your Landing Page Conversion Rate

 Below, notice how Grab deploys a strong headline that is compelling, digestible, and succinct.

-Grab’s driver-partner landing page: Main and secondary headlines
+Grab’s driver-partner landing page: Headlines

 The adage “a picture is worth a thousand words” is especially true for landing pages given the shorter attention spans of internet users today.
 As the hero image is the first visual element visitors see on your landing page, another adage proves true here: “Show, don’t tell.”
 Using the hero image to show context rather than tell with text has a strong positive effect that helps visitors empathize with your product or service.